murilobauerc/practice-reactive-programming/README.md

 # Reactive Programming
-Using YouTube videos, online courses and free content in the internet, I'm learning on how we can program in a reactive way with Java 8+.
+Using YouTube videos, online courses and free content in the internet, I'm learning and practicing on how to improve the reactive mindset way with Java 8+.

 ## What is reactive programming in a few words?
 Reactive programming is a programming paradigm that deals with asynchronous data streams (sequences of events) and the specific propagation of change, which means it implements modifications to the execution environment (context) in a certain order.